the-sett/elm-stack-saver/README.md

 # elm-stack-saver

-A Python tool to find recursive cycles and closure-capture bugs in compiled Elm JavaScript files.
+A Python tool to find recursive cycles and closure-capture bugs (which can lead to stack overflow) in compiled Elm JavaScript files.

 ## Why?

 Elm compiles to JavaScript, and this tool helps identify two classes of problems:

-1. **Recursive cycles** that might cause stack overflows if not properly tail-call optimized:
+1. **Recursive cycles** that might cause stack overflows if not tail-call optimized:
    - Self-recursive functions
    - Mutual recursion cycles (A calls B, B calls C, C calls A)